 The noun interdisciplinarity made its professional debut in a 1972 publication from the Organization for Economic Cooperation and Development (OECD).
-The report, entitled Interdisciplinarity: Problems of Teaching and Research in Universities (Apostel, 1972), was sponsored by the OECD’s Parisian-based Centre for Educational Research and Innovation.
-The report had chapters written by scholars from six different European countries: Austria, Belgium, France, Germany, Switzerland, and the United Kingdom.
-Although there were many differences between them, they all shared the thought that the scientific enterprise had become less effective due to disciplinary fragmentation, and that a countermovement for the unification of knowledge was the proper response.
-The problem was “how to unify knowledge and what the many implications of such unity are for teaching and research in the universities . . .”
-(Apostel, 1972, p.
+The report, entitled Interdisciplinarity: Problems of Teaching and Research in Universities (Apostel, 1972), was sponsored by OECD’s Parisian-based Centre for Educational Research and Innovation.
+The Report had chapters written by scholars from six different European countries: Austria, Belgium, France, Germany, Switzerland, and the United Kingdom.
+Though there were many differences between them, they all shared the thought that the scientific enterprise had become less effective due to disciplinary fragmentation, and that a counter movement for the unification of knowledge was the proper response.
+The problem was “how to unify knowledge and what the many implications of such unity are for teaching and research in the universities …” (Apostel, 1972, p.
 11).
 Unification “means the integration of concepts and methods in these disciplines” (pp. 11–12).
-A number of unifying schemas were proposed, including mathematics, linguistic structuralism, Marxism, and general systems.
-Although the authors had different “transdisciplinary” proposals, they all agreed that “[i]nterdisciplinarity is a way of life.
-It is basically a mental outlook which combines curiosity with open mindedness and a spirit of adventure and discovery . . .
-It is practiced collectively . . .
-It teaches that there can be no discontinuity between education and research” (p.
+A number of unifying schemas were proposed, including mathematics, linguistic structuralism, Marxism and general systems.
+Although the authors had different “transdisciplinary” proposals, they all agreed that “interdisciplinarity is a way of life.
+It is basically a mental outlook which combines curiosity with open mindedness and a spirit of adventure and discovery. . . .”
+It is practiced collectively. . . .
+It teaches that there can be no discontinuity between education and research” (Apostel, p.
 285).

 In addition to a number of important theoretical articles, the OECD report had a major emphasis on the design and implementation of interdisciplinary universities.
-The authors of this section, Professors Asa Briggs of Sussex University and Guy Michaud of the University of Paris, gave as their sample model an interdisciplinary university with a special emphasis on international relations (IR).
+The authors of that section, Asa Briggs of Sussex University and Guy Michaud of the University of Paris, gave as their sample model an interdisciplinary university with a special emphasis on international relations.
 They believed that because the field of international relations had the most complex connections, it necessarily involved the study of many methods, disciplines, issues, languages, and geographical areas.
-All students of their proposed university were expected to be familiar with the basic approaches and concepts of anthropology, politics. economics, international law, ecology, geography, history, sociology, and ethno-psychology (Apostel, 1972, pp. 253–257).
-The founders of the International Studies Association (ISA) in 1959 shared this interdisciplinary vision.
-The mission statement states that the ISA “promotes interdisciplinary approaches to problems that cannot fruitfully be examined from the confines of a single discipline.”
+All students of their proposed university were expected to be familiar with the basic approaches and concepts of anthropology, politics, economics, international law, ecology, geography, history, sociology, and ethno-psychology (Apostel, 1972, pp. 253–257).

-In October 1984, OECD, in collaboration with the Swedish National Board of Universities and Colleges, decided to hold a conference to revisit the concept and experience of interdisciplinarity.
+In October of 1984, OECD, in collaboration with the Swedish National Board of Universities and Colleges, decided to hold a conference to revisit the concept and experience of interdisciplinarity.
 More than half of the participants were from Sweden, and almost half of them were from one university, Linköping.
 Linköping University was especially interested in the topic because it had instituted a doctoral program based on four interdisciplinary themes (technology and social change, water in environment and society, health and society, and communication).
 The proceedings of the conference were published under the title Interdisciplinarity Revisited: Re-Assessing the Concept in the Light of Institutional Experience (Levin & Lind, 1985).
 Essentially the conferees agreed that the early enthusiasm for an interdisciplinary revolution was dampened by the realities of societal and institutional politics.
 Interdisciplinary research and teaching were still happening, but they were easier to accomplish if the participants did not boldly label them as such.
-The advisability of keeping a low profile was because the “magical slot” from the mid-1960s to the early 1970s in which interdisciplinary innovation had flourished was replaced by a more conservative period in which disciplines reasserted their authority.
-George Papadopoulos of the OECD concluded that “interdisciplinarity, even when it succeeds in unscrambling existing curricula, remains a hostage to the disciplines” (Levin & Lind, 1985, p.
+The advisability of keeping a low profile was due to the fact that the “magical slot” from the mid 1960s to the early 1970s, in which interdisciplinary innovation had flourished, was replaced by a more conservative period in which disciplines reasserted their authority.
+George Papadopoulos of the OECD concluded that, “interdisciplinarity, even when it succeeds in unscrambling existing curricula, remains a hostage to the disciplines” (Levin & Lind, 1985, p.
 208).

-The first major work on interdisciplinarity by an American-educated scholar was published in 1990 by Julie Thompson Klein, a professor of humanities at Wayne State University.
+The first major work on interdisciplinarity by an American-educated scholar was published in 1990 by Julie Thompson Klein, professor of humanities at Wayne State University.
 Her book is entitled Interdisciplinarity: History, Theory and Practice.
-Rather than making an argument for a particular approach, Klein provides a compilation of all the existing literature across all fields of knowledge.
-She concludes her extensive survey by observing (Klein, 1990, p.
-196):
+Rather than making an argument for a particular approach, Klein provided a compilation of all the existing literature across all fields of knowledge.
+She concluded her extensive survey by observing:

 Nowhere in Julie Klein’s extensive bibliography (97 pages long) is there mention of the term international relations or international studies, although she does have a section on area studies.